 - Ask yourself the question, “Am I being cherished or trashed?”
 If your answer is the second alternative, then you shouldn’t even feel bad about anything.
 Keep your head straight up and move on!

-3. Happy Food
+3. Happy food

 Ok, you’ve been ditched again so you’re feeling blue.
 Don’t drown your sorrow in a jar of ice-cream or get in on a party size bag of chips – this will harm you more than would make you feel better.
-There are natural foods that could improve your mood and would heal your mind:
+There are natural foods that could improve your mood and heal your mind:

 - Honey is full of quercetin which reduces inflammation and balances out hormonal activity that keeps depression at arm’s length.
 Sweeten your tea with this natural source of good mood, spread it on a wholegrain toast or add it to your bowl of oatmeal.